neoforged/Documentation/docs/blocks/index.md

 Block placement logic is called from `BlockItem#useOn` (or some subclass's implementation thereof, such as in `PlaceOnWaterBlockItem`, which is used for lily pads).
 For more information on how the game gets there, see the [Interaction Pipeline][interactionpipeline].
 In practice, this means that as soon as a `BlockItem` is right-clicked (for example a cobblestone item), this behavior is called.

-- Several prerequisites are checked, for example that you are not in spectator mode, that all required feature flags for the block are enabled or that the block in question is not outside the world border.
+- Several prerequisites are checked, for example that you are not in spectator mode, that all required feature flags for the block are enabled or that the target position is not outside the world border.
 If at least one of these checks fails, the pipeline ends.
-- `Block#canBeReplaced` is called for the block currently at the position where the block is tried to place.
+- `Block#canBeReplaced` is called for the block currently at the position where the block is attempted to be placed.
 If it returns `false`, the pipeline ends.
+Prominent cases that return `true` here are tall grass or snow layers.
 - `Block#getStateForPlacement` is called.
+This is where, depending on the context (which includes information like the position, the rotation and the side the block is placed on), different block states can be returned.
+This is useful for example for blocks that can be placed in different directions.
 - `Block#canSurvive` is called with the blockstate obtained in the previous step.
 If it returns `false`, the pipeline ends.
 - The blockstate is set into the level via a `Level#setBlock` call.
   - In that `Level#setBlock` call, `Block#onPlace` is called.